ssalberto/DGS-project/README.md

 # DGS-project
 DGS database project

-In the ./files directory are the test.vcf and the annotated files. (the clinvar.vcf is not inside because it is too heavy)
+In the ./files directory are the test.vcf and the annotated files. (the clinvar.vcf is not inside because it is too heavy).
+There is also a directory ./csvFiles/* whith the files for each table of the diagram.

 In the ./scripts are the scripts I used to do each step:
 - download.py